1951 Jowett Javelin DeLuxe

 Over 23,000 were sold before Jowett closed down in 1954 and had it been made by a bigger company like Ford, it would have sold ten times that number, so good was the design.

-A Jowett enthusiast with a collection of similar cars, he embarked on a labour of love restoration which was to take almost four years to complete.
+A Jowett enthusiast with a collection of similar cars, our vendor embarked on a labour of love restoration which was to take almost four years to complete.
 The original engine was in a poor state so he used one from another Javelin in his collection which he knew to be good.
 Although there are no bills to show exactly what has been done, the car speaks for itself and, as you can see in the photos, it is in lovely condition throughout.

 Much expertise and countless hours have gone into this car and you could not hope to replicate the task at the guide price suggested.
 It wasn’t done to sell, only to save one of the few that remain from being lost for good.